tudorcodrea/christmas-letter-handling/README.md

            - https://whattodevnow.medium.com/using-localstack-with-docker-compose-to-mock-aws-services-bb25a5b01d4b

    - Implement the first REST endpoint that allows anyone to publish a letter to Santa.
 The purpose of this endpoint is to simply publish the JSON representation of the letter to the SNS topic.

+Challenge #2
+   - Create the second microservice(maven module) for the service that receives and stores the letters
+   - Create a queue to receive the letters published by the first service (localstack)
+   - Create and configure dynamo db for storage (localstack)
+   - Create two endpoints in this second service, one that retrieves a single letter, by sender's email, the second that retrieves a list of letters in a paginated manner (default 10 letters per page, custom page size should be supported)

+Challenge #3
+   - Protect the two endpoints from the second service using spring security - credentials can be stored in the properties file
+   - Use Redis to build a cache in front of the two endpoints (ttl should be 1h, and keep in mind that Santa can't afford to miss any letter); Think of how you could best build the cache.
+Technical hint: https://medium.com/@priyan.prabhu/dynamic-ttl-with-cacheable-using-redis-spring-boot-79898300d779

 Notes:
    - Write the code as if it were production code (clean code, handle negative scenarios, validations etc.)